pjakiela/ECON523/exercises/R5-TWFE.md

 #### Part (b)

-Make a new event study plot that presents the results in your trimmed (i.e. restricted sample).
+Make a new event study plot that presents the results in your restricted sample.
 Highlight the pre-treatment periods in a color that is distinct from the post-treatment periods.
-Make your figure look as professional as possible and savie it as a pdf or png file.
+Make your figure look as professional as possible and save it as a pdf or png file.

  ---